sourcebroker/deployer-extended-wordpress/README.rst

 This deployment has following assumptions:

 1) WordPress source code is not in GIT in order to have ability to easily upgrade them from admin panel.
-2) ``wp-content/plugins`` should be most out of git to in order to have ability to easily upgrade them from admin panel.
+2) ``wp-content/plugins`` should be most out of GIT to in order to have ability to easily upgrade them from admin panel.
    You can have however some plugins in GIT if you like.
-3) ``wp-content/mu-plugins`` can be partially out of git but you can also have plugins there which are in git.
+3) ``wp-content/mu-plugins`` can be partially out of GIT but you can also have plugins there which are in GIT.
-4) ``config/environments`` and use of ``wp-config`` and ``.env`` idea is back ported from bedrock
+4) ``config/environments`` and use of ``wp-config`` and ``.env`` idea is back ported from bedrock and extended with idea of ``symfony/dotenv``
-4) Taking the two above points into consideration the only files in GIT will be:
+5) Taking the two above points into consideration the only files in GIT will be:
    ::

         /config/environments/development.php
         /config/environments/staging.php
         /config/application.php
         /config/.env
+        /config/.env.beta
+        /config/.env.dev
+        /config/.env.live
+        /config/.env.dev.local.dist
+        /config/.htaccess
         /wp-content/plugins/my-plugin-in-git
         /wp-content/mu-plugins/my-mu-plugin.php
         /wp-content/themes/my-theme/